reshufflehq/reshuffle/README.md

 As you can see, both the event creation and the business logic, use the same Connector configuration.
 This makes configuration easier to manage.

- A full list of events, and how to create your own event, can be found here [TBD]

 ## Installation